-- 15 The audit firm of a Small Entity is not required to comply with APB Ethical Standard 5, paragraphs 104 and 145(b) provided that it discloses the fact that it has applied this Standard in accordance with paragraph 24. - APB Ethical Standard 5, paragraph 104 provides that 'the audit firm shall not undertake an engagement to provide tax services to an audited entity where this would involve acting as an advocate for the audited entity, before an appeals tribunal or court in the resolution of an issue: - (a) that is material to the financial statements; or - (b) where the outcome of the tax issue is dependent on a future or contemporary audit judgment'.
+- 15 The audit firm of a Small Entity is not required to comply with Section 5 of Part B of the FRC Ethical Standard, paragraphs 5.113 and 5.159(b) provided that it discloses the fact that it has applied this Standard in accordance with paragraph 25. - 16 Section 5 of Part B of the FRC Ethical Standard, paragraph 5.113 provides that the audit firm shall not undertake an engagement to provide tax services to an audited entity where this would involve acting as an advocate for the audited entity in the resolution of an issue: - (a) that is material to the financial statements; or - (b) where the outcome of the tax issue is dependent on a future or contemporary audit judgment.